burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 ![Object](./honest-shapes.png)

 It doesn't copy information about `x` property into `Shape M2`.
-That allows it to be shaped in tree like structure when having different objects.
+That allows it to be shaped in a tree like structure when having different objects.

 ```javascript
 const obj1 = {};